 A live-action photo of me messing up some scale, while fellow philosophy grads Patrick (piano, left) and Alejandro (drums, occluded) silently judge me.

 I am currently a graduate student in the philosophy department at Princeton University.
 I joined the department in 2015 after studying philosophy and neuroscience at the University of Iowa.
 For AY2018-2019, I will be a graduate fellow in the Program in Cognitive Science at Princeton as well.

-My work centers on issues in epistemology, ethics, and the philosophy of mind.
-My dissertation, advised by Tom Kelly, focuses on the nature of psychological biases and their normative evaluation.
-Rationality, shame, mental opacity, and fragmentation all make appearances as well.
+My work is primarily in epistemology, ethics, and the philosophy of mind.
+I work on the peculiarities of human cognition and agency, and how these peculiarities constrain the types of norms that can regulate our thought and behavior.
+My dissertation, advised by Tom Kelly, discusses one major instance of this general phenomenon: psychological bias.
 Other areas I know at least a little bit about include aesthetics, the philosophy of science (esp. psychology), and some history of philosophy (esp. early analytic and Nietzsche).